ibfisiru/Simulated-AWS-Hospital-Migration/Phase 1: Service Discovery & Planning/Phase 1: ReadME.md

 			○ 2 satellite clinics
 			○ 1 outpatient center
 			○ 1 admin office
 Only the hospital & admin office moved to AWS.
-The rest stayed on-prem
+The outpatient clinic and satellite locations stayed on-prem

 ## AI Use Case and Assumptions:
 	Since I don’t have hands-on healthcare IT experience, I used AI tools like ChatGPT to simulate realistic constraints and test assumptions.
 The AI tools helped define:
 	- Actual core clinical applications like:
 		○ Cerner (for Electronic Health Records)
 		○ Oracle (For Databases)